aarora80/aarora80.github.io/README.md

 Developed a text classification model using a Support Vector Machine (SVM) within a Scikit-learn pipeline.
 [GitHub Repository](https://github.com/aarora80/NLP.git)

+# Clubs/Organizations
+### Tamid-International Technology Consulting**
+#### Technology Consultant Member**

+**Consulting Project with Primer from ASU**
+- Aiding in Leading the development of a market entry strategy for Primer's AI-driven analytics platform.
+- I am conducting competitive analysis by comparing its features with those of key competitors like Palantir and Tableau.
+- I identified a gap in real-time data visualization capabilities, which led to the recommendation and subsequent development of a new real-time analytics feature to enhance product positioning and growth.

+**Strategy for Gemini at mygeminigo.com**
+- I Advised Gemini, an AI travel app, on integrating machine learning algorithms to personalize travel recommendations.
+- I evaluated potential tech partners and designed a roadmap for a real-time user feedback system to improve service efficiency.

 # Skills ⚙️

 ### Technical Languages/Skills 📱